DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-applying-again-iteration.md

 This time we’ll keep the section heading above to make it more obvious that something else needs to be done.

-Note: this iteration changes the content to read ‘Check and submit’ instead of ‘Review and submit’ which follows the [check answers pattern](https://design-system.service.gov.uk/patterns/check-answers/).
+This iteration changes the content to read ‘Check and submit’ instead of ‘Review and submit’ which follows the [check answers pattern](https://design-system.service.gov.uk/patterns/check-answers/).

 If we turn the final task into a button and keep the heading Then candidates will know how to proceed without it being confused for a regular task